PFPrzytycki/CellWalkR/README.md

 For a guide to using CellWalkR, see the provided [vignette](examples/CellWalkR_Vignette.md).

+If you use CellWalkR please cite our paper:
+Przytycki, P.F., Pollard, K.S.
+CellWalker integrates single-cell and bulk data to resolve regulatory elements across cell types in complex tissues.
+Genome Biol 22, 61 (2021). <https://doi.org/10.1186/s13059-021-02279-1>

 AWS + TensorFlow
 ----------------

 CellWalkR can also be run on AWS which vastly simplifies the process of running on GPUs using TensorFlow.
-Using GPUs allows the code to run more than 10 times faster.
-For a guide to running CellWalkr on AWS using GPUs see this [vignette](examples/CellWalkR_TensorFlow_Vignette.md).
+Using GPUs allows the code to run more than 15 times faster.
+For a guide to running CellWalkR on AWS using GPUs see this [vignette](examples/CellWalkR_TensorFlow_Vignette.md).